GeekyCoder7/OpenCore-EFI-Lenovo-Y50-70/README.md

  1. Download  [OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator) (OCC)
  2. Open your Config.plist with OCC
  3. Go to Misc and click Entries tab
- 4. Click '+' button on the right bottom.
+ 4. Click `+` button on the right bottom.
 A new entry will be created and you will see a browse button
- 5. Click the browse button and for windows users, go to your EFI folder  and locate bootmgfw.efi  (\EFI\Microsoft\Boot\bootmgfw.efi) and click open
+ 5. Click the browse button and for windows users, go to your EFI folder  and locate `bootmgfw.efi`  (\EFI\Microsoft\Boot\bootmgfw.efi) and click open
- 6. Change the entry name from bootmgfw to Windows
+ 6. Change the entry name from `bootmgfw` to `Windows`